-- (a) on or after the commencement of the Workers' Compensation and Rehabilitation and Other Acts Amendment Act 2005, section 14, is granted a licence under the Safety, Rehabilitation and Compensation Act 1988 (Cwlth), part VIII; and - (b) would, if the licence had not been granted, be required to have the employer's liability provided for- - (i) under a licence as a self-insurer under chapter 2, part 4; or - (ii) under a WorkCover policy.
+(a) on or after the commencement of the Workers' Compensation and Rehabilitation and Other Acts Amendment Act 2005, section 14, is granted a licence non-scheme member see section 105K.

+- under the Safety, Rehabilitation and Compensation Act 1988 (Cwlth), part VIII; and - (b) would, if the licence had not been granted, be required to have the employer's liability provided for- - (i) under a licence as a self-insurer under chapter 2, part 4; or - (ii) under a WorkCover policy.